(AND MATEUS “TRANSITIONED”)

 * * * * * * *

-I am not a physically powerful person.
-I am a 63-year-old cancer survivor with an artificial hip, a hernia mesh, and a chronically temperamental lower spine.
+I am not a physically powerful person; rather, I am a 60-something cancer survivor with an artificial hip, a hernia mesh, and a chronically temperamental lower spine.
 And yet I somehow managed to break three shovels last year while doing perfunctory yard work.

-Consider the workingman’s shovel of, say, fifty or even five years ago- a thick, seemingly indestructible steel blade and a similarly robust ash wood handle, securely riveted together… a tool sturdy enough to endure several decades of hard use… a design largely unchanged since the dawn of the Iron Age.
+Consider the workingman’s shovel of, say, five hundred, fifty, or even five years ago- a thick, seemingly indestructible steel blade and a similarly robust ash wood handle, securely riveted together… a tool sturdy enough to endure several decades of hard use… a design largely unchanged since the Iron Age.
 Simple perfection, right?
 But nooooo… they had to “improve” it.
 Now it comes with a flimsy pot-metal blade that bends with little effort, casually attached to a fiberglass handle that snaps with normal usage.

 Something similar happened with snow shovels a few decades ago— some pointy-headed genius decided that an S-shaped handle would reduce stress on the human back.
-What said genius failed to consider was that, in order to be S-shaped, his new-fangled handle would have to be made of plastic, which would quite naturally flex at the curves and, under the normal weight of wet snow, crease and become thenceforth unusable.
+What said genius failed to consider was that, in order to be S-shaped, his new-fangled shovel would have to be made of plastic, which would quite naturally flex at the curves and, under the normal weight of wet snow, crease and then crack, becoming thenceforth unusable.

 A few months ago— right after breaking my third shovel in twelve months— I undertook a search for a decent Soil Relocation Device like those of yesteryear.
 I started at my local (orange) big box store, and I seemed to have caught them at a pivotal moment, for the shovel department was completely bare.
 I flagged down an employee, who explained that they had just been directed to remove the existing inventory and replace them with a new shipment.
 She helpfully volunteered to bring out some of the new shovels for me.
 When she did, we were both stunned.
 “Wow!”
 She said.
 “These don’t look like they could shovel even regular dirt.”